-The cost of food compared to people’s income is commonly reported as a barrier to consuming a healthy diet.
+The cost of food compared to people’s income is a barrier to consuming a healthy diet.

-Three Northern Territory communities agreed to participate in the study, which involved collecting store sales reports and food service invoices from July 2010 – June 2011.
-This information provided a picture of what was eaten by the total population in the three communities for one year (excluding traditional foods and foods not bought in the community).
+Three Northern Territory communities agreed to participate.
+Store sales reports and food service invoices from July 2010 – June 2011 were collected.
+This provided information on the population level diet and costs (excluding traditional foods and foods bought outside of the community).

 This information was analysed and models were built to determine the cost and health impact of changes to the current diet.

 This is the first study to provide complete data on the population level diet for communities in remote Australia and provides evidence on changes required to the diet at minimum cost.

 Our research has found: